Duration: 1 April 2025 – 31 December 2026

 WHAT IS THE PROJECT?

-The project is a direct follow-up of the previous Council of Europe projects "Combating violence against women and children" (2017-2018), "Combating violence against children in Ukraine, Phase II" (2020-2021), and “Combating violence against children in Ukraine, Phase III” (2022).
+The project is a direct follow-up of the previous Council of Europe projects "Combating violence against women and children" (2017-2018), "Combating violence against children in Ukraine, Phase II" (2020-2021), “Combating violence against children in Ukraine, Phase III” (2022), and “Protecting the rights of Ukrainian children during and in post-war context” (2023-2025).

-The project will be implemented within the framework of the Council of Europe Action Plan for Ukraine “Resilience, Recovery and Reconstruction (2023-2026) by the Council of Europe Children's Rights Division and in close cooperation with the Council of Europe Office in Kyiv during 2023-2024.
+The project is implemented within the framework of the Council of Europe Action Plan for Ukraine “Resilience, Recovery and Reconstruction (2023-2026) by the Council of Europe Children's Rights Division and in close cooperation with the Council of Europe Office in Kyiv during 2025-2026.

 WHAT IS THE LEGAL CONTEXT?